coryarcangel/rodeo-lets-play/README.md

 panel and running the `bin/start_all_delay.sh` script. gnome-terminal -e /home/cory/watson-hollywood/bin/start_all_delay.sh --geometry="180x60+0+0"

+kim_current_app_monitor currently runs inside of the frontend client. maybe that could be better separated but I think its fine.

 ## Directory Structure

 * `src/ai` - neural net code; template for some parts taken from [reinforcement-learning](https://github.com/dennybritz/reinforcement-learning/)